Have Dry Eye? 8 Ways to Find Relief | Discover Vision

 1. Apply a Warm Compress

-A warm compress is a common treatment for dry eye syndrome.
-When you place a warm compress over your eyelids, it will loosen the debris in your eyes and provide you with relief.
-To perform this treatment, dip a washcloth in some warm water and press it against your eye for about five minutes.
-Wet the washcloth every 10 to 15 seconds so that it remains warm.
+Warm compresses are frequently recommended to alleviate dry eye syndrome.
+They can unclog oil glands in your eyelids, which helps in the production of quality tears.
+When placed over your eyelids, they loosen debris and provide relief.
+To do this, dip a washcloth in warm water and press it against your upper and lower eyelids for about five minutes, rewetting the cloth every 10 to 15 seconds to keep it warm.

 2. Stop Smoking